• Skip to main content

 Dried Cranberries: use alone, or mix with any of the above garnishes; you can sprinkle on just before serving, but I like to add them with the maple syrup so they plump just a bit.

-Curried: In a skillet, toast 1 tsp of curry and cumin, plus ½ tsp coriander in 1 tablespoon of coconut oil for 2-3 minutes and drizzle over air fried butternut squash cubes.
+Curried: In a skillet, toast 1 teaspoon of curry and cumin, plus ½ teaspoon coriander in 1 tablespoon of coconut oil for 2-3 minutes and drizzle over air fried butternut squash cubes.

 Unexpected Air Fried Butternut Squash Pairings